claw-project/claw-compiler/INSTALL.md

 They can be packaged and built together with the CLAW Compiler.

-To build and install the CLAW Compiler, use the followings commands.
+To build and install the CLAW Compiler, use the following commands.

 In source build:
 ```bash